khaledimad/Explore-US-Bikeshare-Data/README.md

 - Gender
 - Birth Year

-## The Questions
+## Answering Questions
-Through writing code, I'm was able to answer the following questions about the bike share data:
+Through writing code, I'm able to answer the following questions about the bike share data:

 - What month occurs most often in the start time?
 - What day of the week (Monday, Tuesday, etc.) occurs most often in the start time?